matanmarkind/active_standby/README.md

    going to access the tables register in advance.
 Therefore this centers around the `AsLockHandle`, which is conceptually similar to `Arc<RwLock>` (meaning a separate `AsLockHandle` per thread/task).
-2. Shared - this centers around using an `AsLock`, which is meant to feel like a `RwLock`.
+2. Sync - this centers around using an `AsLock`, which is meant to feel like a `RwLock`.
 These structs can be shared between threads by cloning & sending an `Arc<AsLock>` (like with `RwLock`).
-The main difference is that instead of using `AsLock<Vec<T>>`, you would use (e.g.) `vec::shared::AsLock<T>`.
+The main difference is that instead of using `AsLock<Vec<T>>`, you would use `vec::sync::AsLock<T>`.
 This is because both tables must be updated, meaning users can't just dereference and mutate the underlying table, and so we provide a wrapper class.

-An example of where the shared variant can be preferable is a Tonic service.
+An example of where the sync variant can be preferable is a Tonic service.
 There you don't spawn a set of tasks/threads where you can pass each of them a `lockless::AsLockHandle`.
-You can use a `shared::AsLock` though.
+You can use a `sync::AsLock` though.

 We provide 2 modules:
 1. primitives - The components used to build data structures in the